tech-greedy/singularity/README.md

 ## Retrieval

-Retrieval is simple via bitswap protocol.
+The recommended way for Retrieval is via bitswap protocol.
 You need the storage provider to run [booster-bitswap](https://boost.filecoin.io/bitswap-retrieval).

 Then you may use `ipfs get <RootCid>/sub/path/to/file` to retrieve the file or folder.
 The `ipfs` version needs to be 0.18.0+.